reorx/ai.py/README.md

 - Use shortcuts to access predefined prompts
 - Highlight code in output
 - Support one-shot queries and conversations
+- Use special command like `!set` to control the behavior when chatting

 ## Install